coder-1304/Apache-Solr-doc/search/solr/Glossary.md

 ### 2. Solr Node:

-A Solr node is a physical server or instance where Solr is installed and running.
-Each Solr node acts as a standalone unit within the cluster, capable of handling indexing, querying, and other operations independently.
-Nodes are the building blocks of a Solr cluster, and they collaborate to provide distributed search and indexing capabilities.
+Solr nodes are individual instances of the Solr server running on separate machines within a SolrCloud cluster.
+Each Solr node manages one or more collections of indexed data and handles search requests from clients.
+Solr nodes communicate with each other and with ZooKeeper for cluster coordination, ensuring that the search index remains consistent across the cluster.

+### 3. Collection:

+Collections in SolrCloud are logical groupings of cores managed together as a single unit.
+They enable scalability and distributed search capabilities by organizing related data as a single entity.
+Collections span multiple Solr nodes and partition data across multiple cores for efficient processing.

+### 4. Shard:

+Refers to a subset of a larger index.
+When an index becomes too large to handle on a single server, it is divided into smaller, more manageable pieces called shards.
+Each shard contains a portion of the index's data and can be stored on a separate server or node within a SolrCloud cluster.
+Sharding helps improve performance, scalability, and fault tolerance by distributing the index across multiple servers, allowing for parallel processing of queries and better resource utilization.

+### 5. Replica:

+A replica is a copy of a shard that runs on a separate Solr node within the cluster.
+Replicas are used to provide fault tolerance and high availability by ensuring that data is replicated across multiple nodes.
+If a node hosting a shard replica goes down, queries can still be served by other replicas of the same shard.

-### 3. Cores:
+### 6. Cores:

-A core represents a complete physical index on a Solr node.
-It is used to separate documents that have different schemas or belong to different collections.
-Every core is independent of each other, with its own configuration, schema, and set of indexed documents.
+A core in Solr is a fundamental unit representing a complete physical index on a Solr node.
+It handles indexing and searching operations for a specific set of data, containing configuration files, index data, and other necessary resources.
+Cores are used to separate documents with different schemas or belonging to different collections, and each core operates independently with its own configuration, schema, and set of indexed documents.

-### 4. Collection:

-A collection is a complete logical index in a SolrCloud cluster.
-It consists of multiple shards and replicas distributed across multiple Solr nodes.
-Collections allow you to organize and manage related data as a single entity within SolrCloud.
-A Solr node can host multiple collections, each with its own set of cores and configuration.

-### 5. Config Set:
+### 7. Config Set:

 A configuration set in Solr defines the schema structure, indexing settings, and other configurations used by cores within a collection.
 It includes details such as field definitions, analysis chains, update request handlers, and more.
 Config sets provide a way to manage and share common configurations across multiple cores or collections within a SolrCloud cluster.

-### 6. Shard:

-In a distributed environment, a shard refers to a partition of data distributed between multiple Solr instances or nodes.
-Sharding helps in scaling out Solr by distributing the index and query load across multiple nodes.
-Each shard contains a subset of the total data, and together they form a distributed index across the cluster.

-### 7. Replica:
+### 8. ZooKeeper:

-A replica is a copy of a shard that runs on a separate Solr node within the cluster.
-Replicas are used to provide fault tolerance and high availability by ensuring that data is replicated across multiple nodes.
-If a node hosting a shard replica goes down, queries can still be served by other replicas of the same shard.
+ZooKeeper is a centralized service for maintaining configuration information, providing distributed synchronization, and managing cluster state for distributed systems like SolrCloud.
+In a SolrCloud deployment, ZooKeeper manages cluster coordination tasks such as leader election, shard allocation, and tracking the status of individual Solr nodes.
+It stores metadata about collections, shards, and replicas, enabling Solr nodes to dynamically join or leave the cluster without affecting its availability or data integrity.

 **Points to clarify some common confusions:**
 - One core and its replicas typically belong to a single Solr node, but different cores from different nodes can be part of the same collection.